 Look at Sales and Marketing.
 Both of these business functions have been completely transformed over the past twenty years by software like Salesforce, Marketo, and HubSpot.
 This software acts as a platform connecting various business systems into a unified solution.

 There are options in the L&D space that take the same approach to training data.
-A training operations platform keeps the learner experience front and center but connects data behind the scenes to reveal the important correlations between training and business outcomes.
+A training management system keeps the learner experience front and center but connects data behind the scenes to reveal the important correlations between training and business outcomes.

 A training operations infrastructure, backed by a new mindset, will help you show training ROI to business leadership.